marina-shyrokova/wp/README.md

-# Python Course Project
+# Welcome to the Python Course Project
-Welcome to the Python Course Project repository!
 This project is a part of our Python Course, focusing on building a comprehensive application with various features.

 ## Project Description
 This repository contains a Python-based application that serves as a practical demonstration of essential software development concepts.
 The project encompasses a user system with roles and permissions, order management, stock maintenance, user action logging, and reporting functionalities.